Pan evaporation: Symons pan or tank

-Decreasing Trend of Pan Evaporation
+Decreasing trend of pan evaporation

 Over the last 50 or so years, pan evaporation has been carefully monitored.
 For decades, pan evaporation measurements were not analyzed critically for long term trends.
 But in the 1990s scientists reported that the rate of evaporation was falling.
 According to data, the downward trend had been observed all over the world except in a few places where it has increased.